christikaes/synthCamber/README.md

 # synthCamber
-This is a MeteorJS project that uses the phone's accelerator and a js synthesizer library to play music collaboratively
+This is a MeteorJS project that uses the phone's accelerator and a js synthesizer library to play music collaboratively (The accelerator does not work currently, it plays a random note)

 You can see a demo of this working here: http://synthchambertest.meteor.com/